ShopBonsai/docs/docs/product-feeds/getting-started.md

 # Getting Started

 Bonsai product feeds are CSV files that contain product information.
-We used [Google's product feed specification](https://support.google.com/merchants/answer/7052112?hl=en) as an inspiration for our product feed format.
+We use [Google's product feed specification](https://support.google.com/merchants/answer/7052112?hl=en) as an inspiration for our product feed format.

 :::info
 Feeds are provided as-is.
 Please get in touch with your account manager if you have specific questions/requirements, and we can guide you through the ingestion.